Crime and the legal system in Switzerland

 Well-known laws in Switzerland

-While you are traveling in Switzerland, you are subject to its laws and you should make yourself familiar with these.
+While you are travelling in Switzerland, you are subject to its laws and you should make yourself familiar with these.
 In Switzerland you are obliged to provide your personal details and it is customary to carry an I.D. and/or a passport.
 Should the police stop you, and you are without an I.D., you may be asked to go to the police station for questioning.
 This is at the discretion of the individual police officer.
 Anyone who is involved in a police check has the right to know the name of the officer and to see their badge.

 Driving under the influence of alcohol can lead to heavy fines and/or a ban from driving or in severe cases, a jail sentence, depending on the percentage of alcohol in the blood.
-Swiss law only allows up to 0.05% blood alcohol content.
+Swiss law only allows up to 0.05 percent blood alcohol content.
 Driving speeds in Switzerland are also much slower than in the rest of Europe and vary from area to area.
 In residential areas the speed limit is 30 km/h (18.6 m/h), on urban roads 50 km/h (31 m/h), on rural roads 80 km/h (49.7 m/h), on minor highways 100 km/h (62 m/h) and on the Autobahn 120 km/h (74.5 m/h).
 Travelers are advised to carefully observe the posted speed limits.